Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 ### Grafana Dashboards

 The title of the dashboard should be capitalized, the name has to match the folder/plugin name (spaces will be replaced with `-`, `/` will be ignored. eg `Network I/O` will become `network-io`).
 Each Grafana panel should be meaningful, especially when comparing it to other related panels (eg memory usage and CPU usage).

+Dashboard definitions are stored as YAML files in `check-plugins/<plugin-name>/grafana/`.
+Only define properties that differ from Grafana defaults to keep files minimal and maintainable.

+Dashboards are currently managed using [Grizzly](https://github.com/grafana/grizzly) (`apiVersion: grizzly.grafana.com/v1alpha1`).
+Grizzly is being phased out in favor of [grafanactl](https://github.com/grafana/grafanactl) (`apiVersion: dashboard.grafana.app/v1`), which requires Grafana 12+.
+Continue using the Grizzly format for now.
+A migration to grafanactl is planned ([#1062](https://github.com/Linuxfabrik/monitoring-plugins/issues/1062)).

 ### Plugins and Capabilities